 Beauvais is located in northern France, 50 miles to the north of Paris.
 The Picardy region, home of LaSalle Beauvais, is well known for its beautiful villages and its inspiring Gothic cathedrals.
 Known for its gastronomy, wines and cheeses, France is a large country of amazing geographical variety.
 You will meet people who are proud of their cultural heritage, their lovely countryside, and their quiet towns and fine restaurants.

 Beauvais also has the benefit of the French public transportation system and can access many cities in Western Europe in a matter of hours.

-Students will be enrolled in 6 hours of credit in U of A Bumpers College during the summer semester.
+Students will be enrolled in U of A credit hours uring the summer semester.
 Additionally, students will be assessed a program fee for their participation (fee covers transport from the airport to/from LaSalle, accommodation and most meals during 5 week academic program, culinary platform fee, transportation to and from internship, internship administration fee, study abroad fee and international health insurance).
-Students are responsible for their round-trip airfare, local transportation, books, passport, room & board from June 18-21 for internship participants, and personal expenses.
-Click on the Budget sheet above for a full break-down of expected costs for the summer.
+Students are responsible for their round-trip airfare, local transportation, books, passport, room & board, and personal expenses.

 Scholarships and Financial Aid

 Financial aid and scholarships are available to U of A students.
 Bumpers College students should apply for Bumpers College Study Abroad Grants.
 Students receiving a Pell grant should look into the Gilman International Scholarship

 .
 Honors students should apply for study abroad grants through the U of A Honors College